SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

   ]
 ```

-**6. Install the Alerts**
+6. Install the Alerts:

-1. Navigate to the package directory `terraform-sumologic-sumo-logic-monitor/monitor_packages/ActiveMQ/` and run terraform init.
+   1. Navigate to the package directory `terraform-sumologic-sumo-logic-monitor/monitor_packages/ActiveMQ/` and run `terraform init`.
 This will initialize Terraform and will download the required components.
-2. Run terraform plan to view the monitors which will be created/modified by Terraform.
+   2. Run `terraform plan` to view the monitors which will be created/modified by Terraform.
-3. Run terraform apply.
+   3. Run `terraform apply`.
 7. Post Installation

 If you haven’t enabled alerts and/or configured notifications through the Terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other users or services.
-This is detailed in Step 4 of[ this document](/docs/alerts/monitors#add-a-monitor).
+This is detailed in Step 4 of [this document](/docs/alerts/monitors#add-a-monitor).

 There are limits to how many alerts can be enabled - please see the[ Alerts FAQ](/docs/alerts/monitors/monitor-faq.md).

 ## Installing the ActiveMQ App